 A course completion certificate is awarded to students who successfully complete the didactic portion of the class with 80% or better and pass the certifying skills exam.
-Successful completion of the EMT course provides eligibility to sit for the National Registry EMT exam and apply for certification in the state of California.
+Successful completion of the EMT course provides eligibility to sit for the National Registry EMT exam and apply for certification in Los Angeles County and the State of California.

-For more information concerning related careers, please consult with a counselor.
+For more information concerning related careers, please make an appointment with a counselor.